dmx-systems/dmx-documentation/docs/user.rst

 Introduction to workspaces and sharing modes
 ============================================

 In DMX workspaces are the highest level content is organized in.
 Read and write permissions are tied to workspaces.
+Every topic or association is assigned to exactly *one* workspace.
 That is why workspaces are the key to the configuration of access control.
 There are five sharing modes:

 * **private**: In a private workspace just the owner of the workspace can read and write.
 * **confidential**: In a confidential workspace the owner can read and write.
 Group members can read, but not change anything.